 for a debut book of poetry.

 The Gerald Lampert Memorial Award is given in the memory of Gerald Lampert, an arts administrator who organized authors’ tours and took a particular interest in the work of new writers.
 The award recognizes a first book of poetry published by a Canadian.
-With a prize of $2,000, it is presented each year at the LCP Annual Conference in June, with the shortlist announced in April.
+The award carries a $2,000 prize.

 - Gerald Lampert Memorial Award (for debut books of poetry)

 - Pat Lowther Memorial Award (for books of poetry by women)